alreich/abstract_algebra/README.md

 # Abstract Algebra

-This is an implementation of **Finite Algebras** in Python: Groups, Rings, Fields, Vector Spaces, Modules, Monoids, Semigroups, and Magmas (Groupoids).
+This is an implementation of **Finite Algebras** in Python: Groups, Rings, Fields, Vector Spaces, Modules, Monoids, Semigroups, Magmas (Groupoids), regular (matrix) representations, abstract matrices, and Cayley-Dickson algebras.

 The representation of an algebra here depends on being able to explicitely represent its multiplication/addition table (Cayley table).
 Large finite algebras--more than a few hundred elements--are possible, but may take a significant amount of time to process.
+Also, all algebraic elements here are represented as strings ("symbols").

+**NOTE: This Python module is a work-in-progress.
+Corrections and comments are welcome and appreciated. -- Al Reich, March 2024**

 ## Summary